Interaction in Diagram Component

 }

-You can download a complete working sample from GitHub
+}A complete working sample can be downloaded from GitHub

-Note: Default value of RoutingType is Classic.
+Note: The default value of RoutingType is Classic.

 How to Enable or Disable Node Routing